oviirup/jiosaavn-extension/README.md

 3. You will see a button called **Load Unpacked Extension...** click that
 4. Select the extracted folder and click **Open**

-**Note:** If you are downloaded the SourceCode, you can also install it by running the following command in your terminal :
+**Note:** If you downloaded the SourceCode, you can also install it by running the following command in your terminal (You will need Node.JS and npm installed on your machine) :

 ```
 npm install
 npm run build
 ```

-You will need Node.JS installed on your computer to run the build command.
+This will build the extension in `build` folder.
+Then you can manually install the extension.

 ### Customizing the Extension :

 The extension comes with an options page from where you can customize the extension.
 You can find it in the extensions menu, just **Right Click** on the extension icon and click on **Extension Options**.
 You will have several options like...

+Alternatively, you can open the options page by **double-clicking** on the extension icon in the toolbar.

 - **Dark Mode:** to toggle the dark mode.\
   Default: Enabled